aditya2001/java-interview-questions/README.md

 # Strings

 ## Why are String immutable in Java?
-##### String are immutable in java means, once a String object is created it cannot be modified.
+#### String are immutable in java means, once a String object is created it cannot be modified.
-##### String pool is only possible because of immutable behavior.Different String variables can refer to same object in pool.
+#### String pool is only possible because of immutable behavior.Different String variables can refer to same object in pool.
-##### Since String is immutable, it is safe for multithreading.
+#### Since String is immutable, it is safe for multithreading.
 A single String instance can be shared across different threads.

 # Object-Oriented Concepts

+## Inheritance-
+Single Inheritance-

 # Collections